Stan-Based Epidemiological Models I: The Basics

 variance equals the mean, which is unrealistic for disease

 surveillance data.
-The negative binomial distribution naturally
+The negative binomial distribution handles

-likelihood essentially says "the observed cases are drawn from a
+"the observed cases are drawn from a distribution centered at our

-distribution centered at our model's predicted infected count, but
+model's predicted infected count, but with additional variance

-with additional variance controlled by phi to account for all the
+controlled by phi to account for all the real-world noise our ODE

-real-world noise our ODE doesn't capture."
-This approach is
+doesn't capture."
+This approach is empirically supported since count

-empirically supported since count data in epidemiology is almost
+data in epidemiology is almost always overdispersed, provides a

-robust to model misspecification, remains computationally efficient,
+flexible variance structure that's robust to model misspecification,

-and gives interpretable parameters where φ directly measures how much
+where φ directly measures how much extra variability exists beyond

-extra variability exists beyond what a perfect model would predict,
+what a perfect model would predict, making our inferences more robust

-our SIR model is a simplified approximation of reality.
+and realistic by acknowledging that our SIR model is a simplified

 So, does our model fit the generated data?
 Let's look at some plots